-Launched in April 2020, PERIPrem (Perinatal Excellence to Reduce Injury in Premature Birth) is a perinatal care bundle to improve the outcomes for premature babies across the West and South West regions.
-The bundle consists of a number of interventions that will demonstrate a significant impact on brain injury and mortality rates amongst babies born prematurely.
+Launched across the West of England and South West AHSN regions in April 2020, PERIPrem (Perinatal Excellence to Reduce Injury in Premature Birth) is a unique perinatal care bundle of eleven interventions that demonstrate a significant impact on brain injury and mortality rates amongst babies born prematurely.

-PERIPrem is not just about implementing a care bundle.
-It is about forging a new way of working, where clinicians from obstetrics, midwifery and neonatal join together to drive forward and revolutionise care for pre term babies.
-Read more here >
+PERIPrem is not just about implementing a care bundle but forging a new way of working, where clinicians from obstetrics, midwifery and neonatal join together to drive forward and revolutionise care for pre term babies.
+Read more about the project.

 Resources to implement PERIPrem

-Our News and new materials page contains the latest new resources, public videos and playlists of key videos.
+Our useful materials page contains general resources and playlists of key videos.

 Links to each of the bundle elements can be found at the bottom of this page.

 The National Neonatal Audit Programme’s (NNAP) 2021 report (published in November 2022) shows units across the South West achieved, on average, the: